SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 ##### 2.2.6.2 Report issues/requests to administrators
 If users experience trouble or see/experience misuse in any form on our website, they are able to fill a contact form and send it to our administration team.
 The contact form can be achieved from the homepage through clicking on the 'Contact'-button.
-Afterwards, they have to fill in their e-mail adress, their name and the message which contains the essential points about the problem.
+Afterwards, they have to fill in their e-mail address, their name and the message which contains the essential points about the problem.
 Lastly, the user only needs to click on the 'Send'-button to finish the process.
 You can see the form in the image below:

 >![grafik](https://github.com/SE-TINF22B6/DHBWhub/assets/122597204/a803be28-fb3c-41ee-93bb-1b6145a407df)